 Government & Military Per Diem Rates

-- There was a 2012 Per Diem Rate increase in many locations, a decrease in some, and other locations remained flat.
+This year there was a Per Diem Rate increase in many locations, a decrease in some, and other locations remained flat.
 Per Diem Rates fluctuate every year and reset annually.
-The FY 2012 Per Diem Rates officially reset on October 1st, 2011, which is the start of the new Federal Government Fiscal Year that begins on October 1st of every year.
+The FY Per Diem Rates officially resets on October 1st, of each year, which is the start of the new Federal Government Fiscal Year that begins on October 1st of every year.

 Local and Foreign Travel Rates